Khaled22ramadan/HR_Analysis_Projecct/README.md

 # HR_Analysis_Projecct
 HR Analytics Dashboard aimed at providing critical insights into key workforce metrics

-I am pleased to share a recent project I completed, where I utilized Power BI to create an interactive HR Analytics Dashboard aimed at providing critical insights into key workforce metrics.
+I am pleased to share a recent project I completed, where I utilized "Power BI" to create an interactive HR Analytics Dashboard aimed at providing critical insights into key workforce metrics.
 The dashboard is designed to help HR departments make data-driven decisions by presenting detailed analytics on the following:

 #📊 Employee Demographics: